kubecost/docs/install-and-configure/install/custom-prom/gcp-gmp-integration.md

 1. Verify connection to GMP and that the metric for `container_memory_working_set_bytes` is available:

-If you have set `kubecostModel.promClusterIDLabel`, you will need to change the query (`CLUSTER_ID`) to match the label.
+If you have set `kubecostModel.promClusterIDLabel` in the Helm chart, you will need to change the query (`CLUSTER_ID`) to match the label.

 ```bash
 kubectl exec -i -t -n $KUBECOST_NAMESPACE \